-Cloud Code comes with end-to-end Kubernetes support, helping you create a new application from sample templates, customize and develop it, and deploy and preview your finished app.
+Cloud Code comes with end-to-end Kubernetes support, helping you create a new application from sample applications, customize and develop the application, and deploy and preview your finished app.
 Cloud Code also supports you along the way with run-ready samples, out-of-the-box configuration snippets, and a tailored debugging experience.

-In this tutorial, you'll create a Kubernetes Hello World application from an existing template, test and debug the app locally, create a Google Kubernetes Engine cluster, and finally, deploy and preview your app.
+In this tutorial, you'll create a Kubernetes Hello World application from a sample application, test and debug the app locally, create a Google Kubernetes Engine cluster, and finally, deploy and preview your app.

 To begin, click the button below to open Cloud Shell and launch the tutorial.